 This post may contain affiliate links.
 Please see my full disclosure policy for more details.

-One of the things that I have heard over and over again is that there is one act that separates the wealthy from the poor.
-That is, they read.
+One of the things that separates the wealthy from the poor is… they read.
 A lot.

 Honestly, I’m not sure how much of this statement is backed by fact but I do know one thing; reading brings knowledge, expands our creativity, enhances our vocabulary, and exercises our brain.